Martin Jay: Personal life

 Jay was born on May 4, 1944, in New York City.
 He is Jewish.
 He married English professor and literary critic Catherine Gallagher circa 1973; they met in 1970 at Berkeley when she was an English graduate student and he was an assistant professor of history.

+He was born in New York City to Edward and Sari Joslovitz (née Sidel), who shortened the family surname to Jay in 1951.
+His sister, Beth Jay (b.
+1948), was principal attorney to three California Supreme Court Chief Justices.
+He is Jewish but not religious.
+He married Catherine Gallagher in 1974, and has a daughter, Rebecca Jay, stepdaughter Shana Gallagher, and four grandchildren.